Lemon-207/Lemon-207/README.md

 <h3 align="center">An enthusiastic and disciplined learner with a burning passion towards learning computer programming.
 Solving tough brain fuming questions gets me excited!</h3>

 <h1 align="center">About me</h3>
-<h3 align="left">🔭 I’m currently doing an undergraduate degree in B. Tech Electronics and Computer Engineering at VIT Chennai.</h3>
+<h3 align="left">🔭 I’m currently pursuing an undergraduate degree in B. Tech Electronics and Computer Engineering at VIT Chennai.</h3>
 <h3 align="left">👀 I have a very deep passion towards learning about computer programming and anything related to it makes me excited and pumped!</h3>
 <h3 align="left">🤝 I’m looking for help with learning programming as I'm just a beginner with high future hopes!
 I want to learn more about the languages that are used in app development and many important purposes like ethical hacking!</h3>
 <h3 align="left">🌱 I’m currently learning C programming, and I know only Python, C and C++ for now.
 BUT don't judge me I'm still a beginner who wants to excel at this field!</h3>